snipsco/snips-nlu/docs/source/tutorial.rst

 case we used the same value, ``room``, to describe both.
 The parts with parenthesis, like ``(kitchen)``, correspond to the text value of the slot.

-Let's move on to the second intent, and insert this into ``TurnLightOff.txt``:
+Let's move on to the second intent, and insert this into ``turnLightOff.txt``:

 .. code-block:: console